Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-09-intro-install.markdown

 ![image](/images/en/intro-install/macruby_org.png)

 MacRuby 0.10 has been released now.
 However, unfortunately, it does not support for Xcode 4.3.
 Therefore, you should install the nightly build and could download it from [http://www.macruby.org/files/nightlies/](http://www.macruby.org/files/nightlies/).
-Nightly build which has latest changes has packaged every night.
+The nightly build which has latest changes has packaged every night.

 ![image](/images/en/intro-install/nightly_build.png)

 # Install BridgeSupport Preview 3
 **For Mac OS X 10.6.8 users only**, need to install BridgeSupport Preview 3.
 BridgeSupport is used to get information about the Framework provided by the Mac OS X. In Mac OS X 10.7 environment, it has been pre-installed.
-You could get the BridgeSupport Preview 3 from [http://www.macruby.org/files/](http://www.macruby.org/files/) as *BridgeSupport Preview 3.zip*.
+You could get BridgeSupport Preview 3 from [http://www.macruby.org/files/](http://www.macruby.org/files/) as *BridgeSupport Preview 3.zip*.